ClusterHQ/flocker/docs/architecture.rst

 Hosts
 =====

-Flocker requires two hosts running the base system.
+During normal operation Flocker requires two hosts running the base system.
 The *master* host mounts the user filesystem read-write, runs the user system, exposes itself to the Internet, etc.
 It also replicates the user filesystem to the *slave* host.
 The slave host accepts updates of that filesystem and otherwise stands by until an incident interferes with the master host's ability to provide service.